Soft washing roofs

 Watch the video below to learn about Benz roof moss scrapers for removing moss from roofs prior to softwashing with Benz Bio Cleanze

-Use Benz Bio Cleanze at 20-25:1 dilution.
+Use Bio Cleanze at 20-25:1 dilution.
 This is as strong dilution because the biological growths of roofs tend to be heavy and thick.
 There is often lichen on roofs, which always requires a strong treatment.

 Begin spraying up from the eves, ensuring good penetration into the lap of the tile or slate.
 Pay particular attention to features such as a dormer back gutter, valleys, and so on as missed spots will start to show regrowth quite soon.